Design Spike Blog

 Will Hall, March 25th, 2016

-As your website reaches a larger audience, you should become more interested in ensuring that your site meets the needs of a diverse audience.
+As your website reaches a larger audience, you should become more interested in ensuring that your site meets the needs of a wider variety of readers.
 Some of your audience will rely on tools like screen readers to be able to consume your content and activate your site's features.
 Read More

 Will Hall, October 15th, 2015